zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 Nibbana of the desire for desire."
 It is the renunciation of the desire for desire.

-"[World Zun: "Udhya!"]": ""Udhya", the Blessed One calls that Brahman by his name.
-"World Zun", this is a respectful synonym... (abbreviated) Anri (a pseudonym) who testifies, That is the World Honored One." is [World Honored One:
+"[Blessed One: "Udhya!"]": ""Udhya", the Blessed One calls that Brahman by his name.
+"Blessed One", this is a respectful synonym... (abbreviated) Anri (a pseudonym) who testifies, That is the World Honored One." is [World Honored One:
 "Udhya!"].